+Factors affecting node measures and seasonal network structure

-We also found that age predicted network position; as we were expecting, both strength centrality and eigenvector centrality showed a significant quadratic relationship with age.
+Analysing the network at the node level, we also found that age predicted the position of the individuals in the network; as we were expecting, both strength centrality and eigenvector centrality showed a significant quadratic relationship with age.
 We found lower centrality values for young and old individuals and maximum centrality values for adult individuals at the peak of fitness (9-10 years old).
 Young individuals may join groups of adults but then leave and form separate groups, thus explaining the lower centrality values observed in this age class.
 Moreover, in accordance with the known life history of the species, old and senescent individuals also showed lower strength centrality and eigenvector centrality values.
 Because of their conservative life history strategy, adult survival is very high in Alpine ibex (Toïgo et al. 2007).
-Many males therefore reach senescence with progressively deteriorating body condition (Bergeron et al. 2008; Brambilla et al. 2020) and changes in activity rhythm, meaning they are less likely to remain central in the network.
-In accordance with this theory, we also found that strength and eigenvector centrality were lower if an animal died within subsequent months.
+Many males therefore reach senescence with progressively deteriorating body condition (Bergeron et al. 2008; Brambilla et al. 2020) and changes in activity rhythm and spatial behaviour, meaning they are less likely to remain central in the network.
+Our results suggests that social behaviour changes in Alpine ibex may occur as a result of senescence (Siracusa et al. 2022).
+Similar patterns were recently observed in red deer where Albery et al. (2021, preprint) found that older animals changed their spatial behaviour and became less socially connected.
+In accordance with our interpretation, we also found that strength and eigenvector centrality were lower if an animal died within subsequent months.
 Further evidence for this explanation came from field observations as well as from the structure of the network graphs (fig.1), where it appears that some individuals occupied a more peripheral position in the months preceding their death (fig.1, fig. S1).
 In particular, this seemed to happen for individuals that died from medium to long term diseases (e.g., pneumonia).
 In the months preceding death, those individuals were often observed alone, away from the other males.
 This likely happened because the progressive deterioration of their physical condition did not allow them to follow the daily movements and rhythm of the other individuals.
 It has been observed that Alpine ibex significantly decrease investment in horn growth in the years preceding death (von Hardenberg et al. 2004) suggesting that energetic investment in non-vital traits is reduced when the animal is in poor physical condition.
 Our observations suggest that the same is also true for behavioral traits.
 The observation of changes in individual behavior due to physical conditions and health status may have important implications for understanding the spreading dynamic of infectious diseases (Craft 2015; Silk et al. 2019).
-However, we were not able to establish the cause of death for all the individuals; a more detailed collection of data on the presence of infectious disease could help shed light on this important issue.
+However, we were not able to establish the cause of death for all the individuals and therefore our interpretation of this result remains speculative; a more detailed collection of data on the presence of infectious disease could help shed light on this important issue.